AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-1-of-3-install.md

 ---
-description: Step 1 of 3 - Install the Marketo Solution with S2S Connection - Marketo Docs - Product Documentation
+description: Step 1 of 3 - Install the Marketo Solution with Server to Server Connection - Marketo Docs - Product Documentation
-title: Step 1 of 3 - Install the Marketo Solution with S2S Connection
+title: Step 1 of 3 - Install the Marketo Solution with Server to Server Connection
 exl-id: bf6f87c1-5ba5-490b-bcce-365120af3730
 ---
-# Step 1 of 3: Install the Marketo Solution with S2S Connection {#step-1-of-3-install-the-marketo-solution-s2s}
+# Step 1 of 3: Install the Marketo Solution with Server to Server Connection {#step-1-of-3-install-the-marketo-solution-s2s}

 Before you can sync Microsoft Dynamics 365 and Marketo, you need to first install the Marketo solution in Dynamics. **Dynamics Admin Permissions are required.**